azdavis/millet/docs/tokens.md

 - The expressions may use bindings from the declarations.
 - The value of the whole `let` is the value of the last expression in the `in ... end`.

-Contrast with `local`, which is a declaration.
+Compare with `local`, which is a declaration.

 ## `rec`